 Living large: 5+ bedrooms now drive 64% of luxury inquiries

-Quiet luxury just lost.
-The 2026 Coldwell Banker Trend Report shows US luxury buyers want big footprints, not minimalist boxes.
+The 2026 Coldwell Banker Trend Report shows US luxury buyers favoring big footprints over minimalist boxes.

 The 4,250-square-foot reset

 The average US luxury single-family home sold in 2025 measured 4,250 square feet and had 4.4 bedrooms.
 The average new American home, by comparison, came in at 2,364 square feet.
-That gap — roughly 1.8x — is not new.
-What is new is the direction in which it is widening, and the speed at which it is happening.
+That gap, roughly 1.8x, has held for years.
+What has changed is the direction in which it is widening, and the speed at which it is happening.

 The Coldwell Banker Global Luxury 2026 Trend Report, released in January and stress-tested through the first quarter of the year, lands on a single uncomfortable conclusion for the camp that bet on minimalism: five-bedroom-plus homes now account for 63.7% of all US luxury inquiries.
 Quiet luxury, the dominant aesthetic doctrine of 2022 through 2025, is being repriced in real time.
-The new doctrine is louder, larger, and explicitly multigenerational.
+The new doctrine favors larger homes built for multigenerational living.

 The macro is unambiguous.
 US single-family luxury home prices rose 3% in 2025; sales rose 4%.
 Roughly 80% of Coldwell Banker luxury property specialists describe their markets as resilient even as the rest of US housing struggles under mortgage-rate compression.
-The luxury segment is decoupling — not just from the median, but from its own recent past.
+The luxury segment is decoupling from the median and from its own recent past.

 What is being purchased has shifted in four measurable ways.
 First, square footage: estate-style footprints have replaced apartment-style residences as the default expectation in the $3M-$10M band.
 Second, bedroom count: 40% of luxury specialists report that minimum bedroom and bathroom thresholds are now a top non-negotiable, ahead of finishes, ahead of view, ahead of school district.
-Third, functional zoning: buyers want detached guesthouses, separate apartments, and dedicated wellness wings — not open plans.
+Third, functional zoning: instead of open plans, buyers want detached guesthouses, separate apartments, and dedicated wellness wings.
 Fourth, turnkey delivery: nearly nobody wants the renovation risk, even at the high end.
 Move-in ready is winning over architectural pedigree at a ratio that would have shocked an Architectural Record reader five years ago.

 What unites these four shifts is a single underlying motion: the home is being redefined as a long-horizon asset that has to function as multiple things simultaneously.
 It is the largest reframing of US luxury housing demand since the post-pandemic exodus to Florida, and it has nothing to do with aesthetics.

 The dollar volume behind the shift is staggering.
-Gen X and Millennials are positioned to inherit $4.6 trillion in global real estate wealth over the next ten years, with the United States expected to capture roughly 52% of that transfer — approximately $2.4 trillion in US property alone.
-This is not a generational handoff.
+Gen X and Millennials are positioned to inherit $4.6 trillion in global real estate wealth over the next ten years, with the United States expected to capture roughly 52% of that transfer, approximately $2.4 trillion in US property alone.
 It is the largest concentration of housing capital into a single demographic cohort in modern US history.

 The implication for design and product strategy is direct.
 The classic 4,000-square-foot, single-primary-suite luxury home is structurally mismatched with the demand it claims to serve.
 The product that wins in 2026 is the 5,500-to-7,500-square-foot home with a primary suite, a junior primary suite, a separate guest apartment, and at least one bedroom configured for workspace-with-bed convertibility.